 When a new, local and walkable business moves into a small neighborhood most people in the community get excited about it.
-It’s especially joyful when that new small business is a place where neighbors can congregate for food, drink and socializing.
+It’s especially joyful when that new small business is a place where neighbors can congregate for food, drinks and socializing.

-Stuart taking a positive look at the crisis puts it this way “The extra time has given us the opportunity to work out the details, that frankly, we would have missed if we tried to do a grand opening back in March.”
-They also feel fortunate that their landlord, Red Mill Burgers, who owns the building, views the two businesses as “in it together” both looking out to do what’s best for their businesses and the community.
+Stuart, taking a positive look at the crisis, puts it this way: “The extra time has given us the opportunity to work out the details that frankly, we would have missed if we tried to do a grand opening back in March.”
+They also feel fortunate that their landlord, Red Mill Burgers, (who owns the building), views the two businesses as “in it together” – both looking out to do what’s best for their businesses and the community.

-With perseverance and a “rolling with the changes” attitude, RidgeWood opened their street front garage door in the midst of the COVID-19 crisis, on Cinco De Mayo at noon!
-Implementing social distancing markers combined with plenty of parking they were safely ready to open their door to online pick up orders and walk ups.
+With perseverance and a “rolling with the changes” attitude, RidgeWood opened their street front garage door in the midst of the COVID-19 crisis, on Cinco de Mayo at noon!
+Implementing social distancing markers combined with plenty of parking, they were ready to safely open their door to online pick up orders and walk-ups.

-Who are Stuart and Robin
+Who are Stuart and Robin?

-Both are kids from the neighborhood who loved the community so much that it is a dream come true to open a neighborhood joint in Phinney Ridge.
+Both are kids from the neighborhood who loved the community so much that it’s a dream come true to open a neighborhood joint in Phinney Ridge.
 Stop by RidgeWood’s garage door on your next trip outside and say hello.
 They love to talk and want to get to know you too!